 - some better (more time with my immediate family), some more stressful (decreased social relationships, anxiety about children’s academics, college decision, etc))

 - This all sucks, didn’t have to happen if our leaders had been prepared and responded coherently.

 - While I have so much more to be thankful for and more stability than others in the US and world wide, this isolation situation has been very difficult.

 - Working remotely has changed my routine.
 It has made my day more structured, which has increased my productivity and created time for daily exercise.

 At what pace will things recover?

-- all depends on what happens if 2nd wave happens or doesn’t happen
+- All depends on what happens if second wave happens or doesn’t happen

 - All will be influenced by the availability of an effective vaccine.